The Ultimate Guide to GPU Mining in 2023

 #5.
 Grin

 A lightweight, Mimblewimble-based blockchain, Grin has no addresses, amounts, or storage of spent output data.
 You’ll need GPUs with a minimum of 6 GB of VRAM to mine Grin.
-Check out the for more information.
+Check out the project’s documentation for more information.

 Is GPU Mining Profitable?